InDIOS/google4aday/README.md

 ## Startup application

-> Note: You have to be installed nodejs 8.8.1, or higher, and MongoDB 3.4.4
+> Note: You need to have installed nodejs 8.8.1, or higher, and MongoDB 3.4.4

 - cd into project directory and run `npm i`
 - run `npm start` to build project and start the server;